jdmonin/JSettlers2/Readme.md

 User documentation for game play is available as .html pages located in the `src/site/users` directory.
-These can be put on a JSettlers server for its users using the applet.
+These can be put on a JSettlers server for its users to access with a browser.

 Currently, this Readme and the `doc` directory are the only technical documentation for running the client or server, setup and other issues.